 This is complemented by the presence of CCTV (see Appendix A for representative specification) which is monitored 24/7/365 by an external security company who have direct access to duty staff at all times.
-CCTV overlooks the main processing and storage areas.
-In the event of a fire or an intruder both the relevant emergency services and site staff shall be alerted by security staff.
 Remote access for site managers will be implemented across all Hub facilities, which will allow site managers to view cameras and receive alerts at all times.
 CCTV cameras have sight of all combustible waste piles on site.